 Symbol files allow Mozilla to process crash report minidumps.
 The symbol files are text files which are extracted from the binary debug information.
 For more information about the format of symbols files, see the breakpad documentation.

 The symbols files for open-source code including all of gecko files must be available for crash processing.
 Partners should request an SSH account to upload symbols.
 See the symbol upload instructions for specific details.
 Symbols from multiple builds will not overwrite eachother on the server, because each symbol file is keyed against a unique debug identifier.

 Firefox OS partners may also have binaries such as drivers which are not open-source.
 For Firefox OS partners as well as other partners such as plugin and extension vendors, Mozilla has a tool for encrypting symbol files so that they can still be used to produce backtraces and correlate crashes, without revealing the function or file names.
-Partners should take care that symbols for proprietary binaries are encrypted before being uploaded.
+Partners should take care that binaries produced from within this subtree, as well as other proprietary binaries, are encrypted before being uploaded.

-Qualcomm currently does not allow Firefox OS partners to upload Qualcomm-proprietary symbols, usually built from the vendor/qcom/proprietary subtree of the Firefox OS build.
-The symbols from this subtree should be archived by parterns; at the present time they should not be uploaded to Mozilla.
+Qualcomm currently does not allow Firefox OS partners to upload Qualcomm-proprietary symbols, usually built from the vendor/qcom/proprietary subtree of the build.
+The symbols from this subtree should be saved for future debugging if necessary, but should not currently be uploaded to Mozilla.

 While originally created for updates (displayed as "Update channel" in the Settings app under "Device Information" > "More Information" and available to use in the app.update.url preference of the prouct), the release channel plays an important role in determining what kind of build a crash comes from.
 Therefore, if you want to get useful crash statistics out of Mozilla's tools and want Mozilla's stability team to recognize and fix crashes, you need to set that channel according to the following rules: